Elfocrash/azure-docs/articles/cosmos-db/data-explorer.md

 4. Open the **Data Explorer** blade, select **Open Full Screen**.
 From the pop-up dialog, you can view two access URLs – **Read-Write** and **Read**.
 These URLs allow you to share your Azure Cosmos DB account temporarily with other users.
 Access to the account expires in 24 hours after which you can reconnect by using a new access URL or the connection string.

-   **Read-Write** – When you share the Read-Write URL with other users, they can view and modify the databases, collections, queries, and other resources associated with that specific account.
+   **Read-Write** – When you share the Read-Write URL with other users, they can view and modify the databases, containers, queries, and other resources associated with that specific account.

-   **Read** - When you share the read-only URL with other users, they can view the databases, collections, queries, and other resources associated with that specific account.
+   **Read** - When you share the read-only URL with other users, they can view the databases, containers, queries, and other resources associated with that specific account.
 For example, if you want to share results of a query with your teammates who don't have access to Azure portal or your Azure Cosmos DB account, you can provide them with this URL.

    Choose the type of access you'd like to open the account with and click **Open**.
 After you open the explorer, the experience is same as you had with the Data Explorer tab in Azure portal.